otavioschwanck/mood-nvim/handbook.md

 `:markdownPreview` is awesome to create markdown files.

+### Reseting configs

+After while, i add some new features on the base configs (like tmux, alacritty, lsp, etc).
+You can:

+:CleanConfigsExceptBaseConfig = Clean everything, except config.lua (recommended) :CleanConfigs = Clean everything, including config.lua
+:CleanConfigsExceptUsers = Clean tmux, alacritty and lazygit.

 ### For additional commands, just press SPC and follow your heart.

 # Alacritty + Tmux + Tmuxinator